galacticcouncil/hydration-docs/docs/node_monitoring.md

   WantedBy=multi-user.target
 ```

-We will do three steps in one now but here's what it does:
+Next we will perform the following three steps:
 `systemctl deamon-reload` loads new configurations and updates existing
 `systemctl enable` activates our new service
 `systemctl start` triggers the execution of the service

-Please perform all three actions in one step now:
+You can perform the steps above in one command by executing:

 ```shell script
 $ sudo systemctl daemon-reload && systemctl enable prometheus && systemctl start prometheus